Wind-River/software-parts-catalog1/README.md

 ## Project Directory Structure
 ### Services
   - object-storage - The minio bucket for storage.
-  - db - the postgresql databse container and goose db migration support
+  - db - the postgresql database container and goose db migration support
   - main - the main container that runs the server holding all API endpoints.
   - nginx - The reverse proxy and file host for the frontend.

 ## Project License

-The source code for this project is provided under the Apache 2.0 license license.
+The source code for this project is provided under the Apache 2.0 license.
 Because this project is built on other projects different files may be under different licenses.
 Each source file should include a license notice that designates the licensing terms for the respective file.

 ## Docker Compose
 The repo provides a compose.yml for a default set-up, as simple as installing the docker compose plugin and running `docker compose up`.